-- 1. Breadth by Issue Area, using the definitions employed for the communiqué conclusions, including a focus/diffusion score - 2.
-Money Mobilized, as summits are also seen as great global fundraisers, when the leaders collectively and competitively pledge new or newly re-authorized money for specific purposes abroad or at home.
-The definition of money mobilized appears below under compliance catalysts. - 3.
-International Legalization.
+- Breadth by Issue Area, using the definitions employed for the communiqué conclusions, including a focus/diffusion score. - Money Mobilized, as summits are also seen as global fundraisers, when the leaders collectively and competitively pledge new or newly reauthorized money for specific purposes abroad or at home.
+The definition of money mobilized appears below under compliance catalysts. - International Legalization.
 Some commitments explicitly bind the member to: - a) adhere to; - b) revise; or - c) create international law.

 Here the commitment must explicitly refer to a precise international law that exists or is envisaged.
-This is different than subsequent action regarding international law that counts as compliance with a commitment that does not bind members to this particular instrument of implementation.
-All such commitments contain an international law compliance catalysts, but such a catalysts can also come from a general, rather than specific reference to international law.
+This is different from subsequent action regarding international law that counts as compliance with a commitment that does not bind members to this particular instrument of implementation.
+All such commitments contain an international law compliance catalysts, but such a catalysts can also come from a general, rather than specific, reference to international law.

-- 4. Domestic Legalization.
-Some commitments explicitly bind the member to:

-- a) adhere to;

-- b) revise; or

-c) create domestic law, in all or some of the member states or those outside.
+- Domestic Legalization.
+Some commitments explicitly bind the member to: - a) adhere to; - b) revise; or - c) create domestic law, in all or some of the members or those outside.